DelaneySteve/TKA_Analysis/README.md

 # TKA_Analysis
-MATLAB analysis of distal and proximal cuts in TKA
+MATLAB analysis of distal femoral and proximal tibial cuts in TKA